loda-lang/loda-rust/install.md

-# Installation guide for Loda Lab
+# Installation guide for LODA Lab

 ---
 ## Step 1 - Install dependency

-The `Loda Lab` project depends on the `LODA` project.
+The `LODA Lab` project depends on the `LODA` project.
 So first install LODA.

 #### Step 1 A